katmorcos/Data-Modeling-PSQL/README.md

 # Data Modeling with Postgres

 ## **Overview**
-In this project, we apply Data Modeling with Postgres and build an ETL pipeline using Python.
-A startup wants to analyze the data they've been collecting on songs and user activity on their new music streaming app.
-Currently, they are collecting data in json format and the analytics team is particularly interested in understanding what songs users are listening to.
+In this project, we apply Data Modeling with PostgresSQL and build an ETL pipeline using Python.
+A startup wants to analyze the data they have been collecting on songs and user activity on their new music streaming application.
+Currently, they are collecting data in json format and the analytics team needs to understand user's preferences.

 ## **Song Dataset**